Requirements for approved training and equipment

 - mixing

-- meter and controls
+- meters and controls

-- pipes and cables
+- pipes and hoses

 - tank